Colonel Tom Parker: 1973–1974

-Aloha from Hawaii proved to be the last great moment in Presley's career.
-In May 1973, in an attempt to deal with Presley's growing dependence on prescription drugs, Presley's father, Vernon, and Parker attempted to cut off his supply.
-They hired private detectives to find out where the drugs were coming from and were successful in stopping any more from reaching Presley.
-However, it wasn't long before Presley was able to find other doctors to meet his demands.
-In later years, several of Presley's inner circle would tell of how difficult it was to persuade Presley to quit the drugs.
-As well as being their employer and paying their wages, he was also their main source of access to drugs for themselves.
-Presley's main doctor, George C. Nichopoulos, would often replace Presley's medication with placebos in an attempt to wean him off the drugs.
-This would be successful for a short time, but when Presley discovered the trick, he simply found himself other doctors.
-Author Alanna Nash suggests that one of the reasons Parker didn't do more is because he may have just not known how to handle the situation.
-In her book, The Colonel, she writes: "in the days before the Betty Ford Clinic, the Colonel didn't know where to take him for discreet, effective help and loathed risking the loss of work if the truth got out".
+In May 1973, in an attempt to deal with Presley's growing dependence on prescription drugs, Parker and Presley's father, Vernon, attempted to cut off his drug supply.
+They hired private detectives to find out where the drugs were coming from and successfully stopped anymore from reaching Presley.
+However, Presley found other doctors to meet his demands.
+In later years, several of Presley's inner circles would tell of how difficult it was to persuade Presley to quit the drugs.
+As well as being their employer and paying their wages, he was also their main source of drug access for themselves.
+Presley's main doctor, George C. Nichopoulos, often replaced Presley's medication with placebos in an attempt to wean him off the drugs.
+This trick would be successful for a short time, but when Presley discovered the trick, he found himself other doctors.
+Author Alanna Nash suggests the possibility that Parker didn't intervene more because he may not have known how to handle the situation.
+In Nash's book, The Colonel, she writes: "In the days before the Betty Ford Clinic, the Colonel didn't know where to take him for discreet, effective help and loathed risking the loss of work if the truth got out".

-After the Aloha special, Parker made a deal that would later be used in court to prove that he had not acted in the best interests of Presley.
+After the Aloha special, Parker made a deal that would later be used in court to prove that he had not acted in Presley's best interests.
 He offered RCA Records the opportunity to buy Presley's entire back catalog for $5.4 million.
-At the time, Presley's back catalog was not considered very important and RCA initially calculated it at being worth much less, but in later years it would become one of the most valuable record catalogs in the music business.
+At the time, the catalog was not considered very important, and RCA initially calculated it at being worth much less; however, in later years, it would become one of the most valuable record catalogs in the music business.
 The sale of the back catalog to RCA meant that after his death, Presley's estate would not receive any royalties for any Presley recordings made prior to 1973.
-However, Presley had asked him to raise funds to pay for his upcoming divorce settlement, and Priscilla divorced Elvis in 1973.
+However, Presley had asked Parker to raise funds to pay for his upcoming divorce settlement, as Priscilla filed for divorce in 1973.